What is Selective Factoring, and does it Help Your Business?

 Spot Factoring is an option for business owners in a stressed financial state.
 Still, the factoring fees may outweigh the benefits for your business, along with other limitations.
-Due to the volatile nature of spot factoring, Bankers Factoring provides Selective Factoring, which protects our clients in the long run.
+Due to the volatile nature of spot factoring, Bankers Factoring provides Selective Invoice Factoring, which protects our clients in the long run by turning their unpaid invoices into same-day working capital.

 What is Selective Factoring?